flams/emily/README.md

  * Promise: a simple promises interpretation.
  * StateMachine: don't hide your states and transitions behind if/else anymore.
  * Transport: make requests to anything node.js has access to.
- * CouchDBStore: a Store that displays a CouchDB view or document and gets updated on changes.
  * Tools: these functions you always need and rewrite.

  The documentation for each module can be found here: http://flams.github.com/emily/

 ###How do I install it?